 This is the most important principle of Protagonist metaphysics.
 In short, everything about our consciousness is actually in our souls and not in our brains.
-Your thoughts, your memories, your emotions, none of them have anything to do with your brain and things in your brain can't directly alter them.
-The only thing the brain does is allow us to control our bodies and forward perceptions from sensory organs to our minds.
+Your thoughts, emotions, and other mental faculties have nothing to do with your brain and things in your brain can't directly alter them.
+The only thing the brain does (besides the obvious body maintainence tasks) is allow us to control our bodies and forward perceptions from sensory organs to our minds.
 There are several reasons why you should believe me.

 The first is that the existence of free will is irreconcilable with the idea of a physical mind.
 In a physical system like your brain, every event is caused by the previous event, every chemical reaction by the previous reaction.
+While some modern scientists might argue that physical reality is actually probabilistic rather than deterministic, that doesn't help - randomness isn't any closer to free will than determinism.
 But that's not how free will works.
 If you have free will, your previous thought does not cause your next thought.
 Nothing does - you choose it.
 Therefore your free will has to be coming from somewhere other than your brain.
-Additionally, it should be pretty undeniable that the mental faculties I listed above couldn't possibly exist without each other, so that means if one of them is only explicable as an immaterial entity separate from your brain then the others must be in your soul too and not in your brain.
+Additionally, it should be pretty undeniable that the mental faculties I listed above couldn't possibly exist without each other, so if one of them is only explicable as an immaterial entity separate from your brain then the others must be in your soul too and not in your brain.

 In fact, I go so far as to say that these immaterial souls we have are the only things that exist - the physical universe does not except insofar as sentient minds perceive it.
 I can't really explain it, but in my teenage years I just sort of had this epiphany while sitting alone on a pier at night, and ever since then I haven't been able to see it as not self-evident that if a physical object can never be perceived, it by definition doesn't exist.
 (The reason souls aren't subject to this is because we perceive ourselves through introspecton.)